 The job of any good asset owner or fund manager is to buy under-valued cash flows (i.e. the future income from a wind or solar farm) and enhance the income stream to improve the value/returns for investors.
 Let’s take a look at how this can be achieved.

 | Asset financial admin costs|

 Each SPVs comes with financial admin.
-It starts with finding the right partner to outsource the procure to pay, order to cash and record to report activities plus setting the right SLAs for the outsourced partner.
+The cut costs and get better quality/faster information, it starts with finding the right partner to outsource the procure to pay, order to cash and record to report activities plus agreeing the right SLAs with the outsourced partner.
 The banking reports, a 2-day exercise for each SPV, can also be outsourced to a specialist to save on costs.

 | Right sizing the leverage|

 In conjunction with the financing costs, the leverage can be tailored to increase equity returns.
 To be proactive about this activity a data management system is required.